nmeader/Docs/aspnet/tutorials/your-first-aspnet-application.rst

 Prerequisites
 -------------

-Before you start, make sure that you have the followed the getting started steps for :doc:`/getting-started/installing-on-windows`.
-This tutorial assumes you have already installed `Visual Studio 2015 <http://go.microsoft.com/fwlink/?LinkId=532606>`_ and the latest `ASP.NET 5  <http://go.microsoft.com/fwlink/?LinkId=627627>`_ runtime and tooling.
+This tutorial assumes you have already installed `Visual Studio`_ and the latest `ASP.NET 5  <http://go.microsoft.com/fwlink/?LinkId=627627>`_ runtime and tooling.

-.. note:: For additional information about installing ASP.NET 5 on other platforms, see :doc:`/getting-started/index`.

 Create a new ASP.NET 5 project
 ------------------------------